How Often Do Dental Crowns Come Off?

 Improperly fitted crowns are rare, as is possible inadequate cementation.
 Properly fitted and adequately cemented crowns can last at least 10 to 20 years.
 At Galleria Dental Aesthetics, we use all-porcelain crowns in McLean, Virginia, for the most natural, metal-free look.
 Please contact our office today to schedule a consultation.

 This entry was posted on Wednesday, November 9th, 2011 at 3:59 pm and is filed under Dental Crowns.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.